 An Instagram account with 1200 followers that are highly engaged is way better than an account with 1 million followers and no engagement.
 If you can show an engagement rate of 5% or more, you can write your own ticket with most brands!
 Instead of looking at your number of followers, look at the percentage of followers who engage with your posts and focus on using that as a selling point when you’re pitching a potential collaboration.

 2. Relate to the Brand from a Business Standpoint

-Remember that this is a collaboration and the brand is looking to engage with your audience because they feel there’s a potential avenue for sales from them, so design your campaign with that in mind.
-Yes, you’re going to be earning a profit (hopefully) off of it, but the company isn’t giving you money for the sake of it; they believe there is a positive ROI to be had working with you.
-Keep that in mind when it comes to the content creation like your copy and imagery.
+Remember that this is a collaboration, and the brand is looking to engage with your audience because they feel there is a potential avenue for sales from them, so design your campaign with that in mind.
+Yes, you are going to be earning a profit (hopefully) off of it, but the company isn’t giving you money for the sake of it; they believe there is a positive ROI to be had working with you.
+Keep that in mind when it comes to content creation, like your copy and imagery.

 4. Work with Brands that Deliver Value to Your Readers

-There’s way more to get into when it comes to successful pitching and marketing, but this is getting crazy long so let me wrap it up with the most controversial question in Influencer marketing:
+There is way more to get into when it comes to successful pitching and marketing, but this is getting crazy long, so let me wrap it up with the most controversial question in Influencer marketing:

 Should I work for product only?

 Most successful Influencers will beg you not to work for product only (AKA free product with no monetary compensation) as it dilutes the power of the world of influencer marketing, and I completely understand their argument.
 However, my answer is a little different: